Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/6-using-hp-port.md

 buffer.
 Finally, it prints the comparison result in the serial terminal and stops running.

-### Application Software Flow
+### Application Software Programming Model

-The application software does the following:
+The application software does the following tasks:

 1. Initializes the source buffer with the specified test pattern.
 The source buffer location ranges from 0x20000000 to 0x2fffffff.